gIsaak/dwm/README.md

 ```

 #### Patch
-It is good practice to create a new brnch for the patch:
+It is good practice to create a new branch for the patch:
 ```
 git checkout -b patch_name-patch
 ```